fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 ## FAIR Data: Implementation of data sharing in academic publication workflow for Open Access Journals ##

-Discussins and exchanges with my mentors Arielle Bennet and Juline
+Fruitful discussions and exchanges with my mentors Arielle Bennet and Julien Colom and, with the follwing experts Patricia Herterich, Sara Elgebali and Jez Cope resulted in the plan below.

 ### Engaging the stakeholders ###
 1. Start with a Proof Of Concep (POC) with one newly launched AO journal and with one established OA journal => POC sucessful the new workflow with open data checkingpoints might be better accepted by the comunity if it is coming from their peer (editors).